tldr-pages/tldr/pages/common/rdfind.md

 # rdfind

-> Finds duplicate files and gets rid of them.
+> Find files with duplicate content and get rid of them.

-- Identify all duplicates in a given directory and outputs a summary:
+- Identify all duplicates in a given directory and output a summary:

 `rdfind -dryrun true {{path/to/directory}}`